 This one session changed my entire understanding of how responsible (or not) people really are for their psychological well being and how important it is to maintain self-awareness and appreciation so you don't become overpowered and hypnotized by outside influences.

-After these early client experiences, I continued learning from the top-down and over time, I realized that giving a Ferrari to a five year old (high level psychological tools to a mind not ready for it) can lead to a disaster.
+After these early client experiences, I continued learning from the teachers I resonated with and over time, I realized that giving a Ferrari to a five year old (high level psychological tools to a mind not ready for it) can lead to a disaster.
 This became my story and I ended up being addicted to self-help, alcohol and cannabis, even though I was told I had the best tools available to transform and empower my life.
-This led me into the physical discipline of yoga (and cannabis) which totally changed my life and helped me appreciate what self-help and personal development is really about: selling you a band-aid to your own self created story of suffering.
+This led me into the physical discipline of yoga (and cannabis) which totally changed how I felt about my life and helped me appreciate what self-help and personal development is really about: selling you a band-aid to your own self created story of suffering.

 The merger of medicine and yoga helped me understand that what people truly need is to feel good inside of themselves.
 We live in a culture where most people are deficient in their own control over their own chemistry.
 We don't feel fulfilled and as a result, we exist with negativity which produces it's own range of crap behaviors and emotions that lead us down the rabbit hole.